-I am EquiisSavant, an EquiisAutisticSavant living in Florida with an intense restrictive interest in people with autism who ride horses, play music, create savant artwork, and who believe people with autism should be accorded professional licenses and equal opportunity.
+I am EquiisSavant, an Autistic Savant living in Florida with an intense restrictive interest in people with Autism like me who ride horses, play music, create savant artwork, and who believe people with Autism should be given equal opportunity to achieve the American Dream.

 I began my journey no different than any other child with autism -- as the high functioning autism child featured below.
-The difference from the ABA autism interventions of today is, like Temple Grandin, I grew up during the age of Kanner and Asperger, during the era of "refrigerator mothers," and the innovative 1960s when special education, knowledge about autism, and autism interventions in the United States were still in their infancy.
+The difference from the ABA autism interventions World of today being, like Temple Grandin, I grew up during the age of Kanner and Asperger, during the era of "refrigerator mothers," and the innovative 1960s when special education, knowledge about autism, and autism interventions in the United States were still in their infancy.

 I received a comment that people who smile or laugh, such as following the photographer's directives to "smile for the photo" (above), cannot have Autism.
 This is a common stereotype about people with Autism.

 Yes, people with Autism DO smile, but not all of the time.
 The myth that we 'don't smile' is based on the non-autistic NeuroTypical idea that Autistic people do not have a life worth living.
 This is wrong.
 We want to be accepted and appreciated for our Autistic differences, and not constantly forced to suppress our autism to "pass off" as non-Autistic NeuroTypicals so NeuroTypicals can "feel better" about themselves.

 Autistic people can and do Believe we have lives worth living.
 What we are missing are equal opportunities to achieve our Dreams, the same as everyone else.